swarch-2f-rootly/2f/Prototype_3/README.md

 ## Layered Structure

-The system architecture follows a **7-tier layered model**, designed to ensure modularity, scalability, and clear separation of concerns across presentation, communication, logic, and data management domains.
-The **Border element (WAF)** is not considered part of the tiers but acts as a **security perimeter** protecting inbound traffic before it reaches the presentation tier.

 ### Layered view

 ![Layered-view](images/TiersP3.png)

-**Layered view  - Layers** The structure of the logic layer is shown below to avoid redundancy in the main view.
+- **Layered view  - Layers** The structure of the logic layer is shown below to avoid redundancy in the main view.
----
+- The **Border element (WAF)** is not considered part of the tiers but acts as a **security perimeter** protecting inbound traffic before it reaches the presentation tier.

 ### **Border Element**